 This easy moist vegan banana bread is not your everyday light and airy bland variety.
-It is dark, spiced, rich and moist but with a perfect crumb, and super easy to make.
+It is dark, spiced, rich, moist and dairy-free, but with a perfect crumb, and super easy to make.

 It’s a cinch to make and will wow your die-hard anti-banana friends (I too hate bananas but love this moist banana bread).

 And for those of us who like our banana bread with a side of double-chocolate, I suggest this equally easy vegan chocolate banana bread.
 For those who like a fruitier lighter touch, vegan strawberry bread might be right up your alley.

 And if you’re set on getting your banana bread fix (who could blame you?) then you should TOTALLY consider using the (organic) skins for the most innovative dish I’ve seen in a long time, the Stingy Vegan’s banana peel pulled pork sandwich!